UZBEKISTAN & TURKMENISTAN

 11 pax

-A 12 day journey through Uzbekistan and Turkmenistan, weaving together timeless Silk Road cities and awe-inspiring desert landscapes.
+A 13-day journey through Uzbekistan and Turkmenistan, weaving together timeless Silk Road cities and awe-inspiring desert landscapes.

-Travel back in time along the ancient cities of the Silk Road and their awe-inspiring architecture and food.
-Feel the true village life as you trek through the hills of Central Uzbekistan, before heading to the infamous unknown of the Gates of Hell and Ashgabat city in Turkmenistan.
+Travel back in time along the main ancient cities of the Silk Road, Khiva, Bukhara and Samarkand, and their awe-inspiring architecture and food.
+Feel the true village life as you trek through the hills of Central Uzbekistan.
+Marvel at the infamous Gates of Hell and Ashgabat city in Turkmenistan.
+The journey is rich in cultural encounters, nostalgic sleeper trains, desert landscapes, historic fortresses and visits to some of the most unknown corners of our world.

 $2490 USD